cqse/teamscale-jacoco-agent/agent/README.md

   a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring] and stored in a jar/war/ear/...
   If nothing is configured, the agent automatically searches all loaded Jar/War/Ear/... files for a `git.properties` file.
   This file must contain at least the properties `git.branch` and `git.commit.time` (in the format `yyyy-MM-dd'T'HH:mm:ssZ`).
-  This search works up to a nesting depth of two, meaning that for example a Jar file inside a War file will be searched.
-If there was another Jar file inside the previous Jar file, it would not be searched for a `git.properties` file.
 - `search-git-properties-recursively` Specifies whether to search for git.properties files recursively in folders or archive (jar, war, ear, aar) files.
 Default: true.
 - `teamscale-message` (optional): the commit message shown within Teamscale for the coverage upload (Default is "Agent coverage upload").